 In order for IE mode to work properly, authentication / Single Sign-On (SSO) servers will need to be explicitly configured as neutral sites.
 Otherwise, IE mode pages will try to redirect to Microsoft Edge, and authentication will fail.

 A neutral site will use the browser where the navigation started - either Microsoft Edge or IE mode.
 Configuring neutral sites ensures that all applications using these authentication servers, both modern and legacy, continue to work.

 You can configure neutral sites by setting the Open In dropdown to 'None' in the Enterprise Mode Site List Manager tool or by directly updating the site list XML:

 <site url="login.contoso.com"> <open-in>None</open-in> </site>

 To identify authentication servers, inspect the network traffic from an application using the IE11 Developer Tools.
-If you need more time to identify your authentication servers, you can configure a policy to keep all in-page navigation in IE mode.
-To minimize the use of IE mode, disable this setting once you've identified and added your authentication servers to the site list.
-For more information, see Configure in-page navigation to remain in IE mode.
+If you need more time to identify your authentication servers, you can configure a policy to keep all in-page navigations in IE mode to allow your users to continue their workflows uninterrupted.
+To minimize the use of IE mode when unnecessary, disable this setting once you've identified and added your authentication servers to the site list.
+For more information, see Keep in-page navigation in IE mode.